 New Brunswick is one of Canada’s northeastern Maritime provinces.
 New Brunswick is also the only officially bilingual province in Canada, with about 30 percent of the population speaking French as a first language.

-Through the NBPNP, prospective immigrants with the skills and experience targeted by the province may receive a New Brunswick provincial nomination certificate.
+Through the New Brunswick Provincial Nominee Program (NBPNP), prospective immigrants with the skills and experience targeted by the province may receive a New Brunswick provincial nomination certificate.
 With this nomination, foreign nationals may then apply for Canadian permanent residence.
 The NBPNP accepts applications under the following immigration categories:

 This stream allows the NBPNP to use the federal Express Entry immigration selection system to meet New Brunswick’s specific labour market and demographic needs.
 This stream operates under an 'Expression of Interest' model.

 UPDATE MAY 20, 2022: the receipt of applications for this stream has been temporarily suspended until further notice.

 - Must have an active Express Entry profile;

 - Must have a Job Seeker Validation Code or proof of enrolment in a PGWP-eligible program at a federally-designated post-secondary institution;

 - Must be currently living in New Brunswick;

 - Must have a valid language test scores in either English or French equal to Canadian Language Benchmark Level 7 (CLB 7).

 Skilled Workers Stream